Does improving your self-control help you become the best version of yourself? Absolutely!

 6. Practice Mindfulness and Meditate

-Mindfulness has been shown to decrease stress as well as reduce blood pressure; improving memory, and decreasing depression as well as anxiety.
+Research shows that mindfulness decreases stress as well as reduces blood pressure, improves memory, and decreases depression and anxiety.
 Mindfulness has also been shown to counteract self-control depletion.

-On a related note, meditation has been scientifically shown to have a number of fabulous effects including: better focus, less anxiety, increased creativity, increased compassion, improved memory, decreased stress, and increased gray matter in the brain.
+On a related note, meditation has been scientifically shown to have several fabulous effects, including better focus, less anxiety, increased creativity, increased compassion, improved memory, decreased stress, and increased gray matter in the brain.

 7. Remember Why You Started